Most incidents don’t start with a mistake

 A map.
 A jacket.
 A first aid kit.
 Extra water.

-But none of it explains how incidents actually develop.
+All useful.
+None of it explains how things actually go wrong.

 Because most incidents don’t begin with a single mistake or a missing item.
-They begin with small changes that go unnoticed, building gradually as pressure shifts across a hike.
+They develop gradually, through a sequence of small decisions made under pressure, often with incomplete information.

 A navigation delay becomes a time problem.
 Time pressure increases pace.
 Pace increases fatigue.
 Fatigue narrows judgement.

-If you bring the right gear and follow the right steps, you will be safe.
+Checklists assume that risk can be managed through preparation alone.
+If you bring the right gear and follow the right rules, you will be safe.

-But in the field, safety is not fixed.
+But on the trail, safety is not fixed.
 It changes continuously as conditions, decisions, and human factors interact.

 You can carry the right gear and still find yourself in trouble.
 You can start well-prepared and still drift into a situation that becomes difficult to recover from.

-Not because you did something reckless, but because you did not recognise how the situation was changing.
+Not because you did something reckless, but because you didn’t recognise how the situation was changing.

 Hiking safety is not about individual items.
 It is about how a set of interdependent systems are functioning at any given moment.